Potential biases and prospects for the Hubble constant estimation via electromagnetic and gravitational-wave joint analyses: Results and discussion

-The $\theta_v$ and $d_L$ posteriors of the GW+AG+C fit are in the low-$\theta_v$--high-$d_L$ GW 1$\sigma$ region of the degeneracy, predicting a distance of $43.8^{+1.5}_{-1.4}$ Mpc and a viewing angle of $17.8^{+1.3}_{-1.5}$ deg.
+The $\theta_v$ and $d_L$ posteriors of the GW+AG+C fit are in the low-$\theta_v$--high-$d_L$ GW 1$\sigma$ region of the degeneracy, predicting a distance of $43.7^{+1.4}_{-1.4}$ Mpc and a viewing angle of $18.2^{+1.2}_{-1.5}$ deg.
 The centroid addition in the fit helps in shrinking the uncertainties in these parameters, which are smaller by a factor of 4-5 for the distance and 8-9 for $\theta_v$ with respect to the GW analysis, breaking their degeneracy, see the purple and yellow filled contours in the top panel of Fig.\,\ref{Fig:distance}.
-From the GW+AG+C fit we obtain $H_0 = 68.9^{+4.4}_{-4.3}$\,$\rm km\ s^{-1}Mpc^{-1}$ (median, 16th-84th percentiles).
+From the GW+AG+C fit we obtain $H_0 = 69.0^{+4.4}_{-4.3}$\,$\rm km\ s^{-1}Mpc^{-1}$ (median, 16th-84th percentiles).
 It is to be noted that, adding the centroid in the analysis, brings to an about three times more precise $H_0$ measurement than the GW-only standard-siren measurement.
-The \textit{Planck} estimate of $67.74\pm{0.46}$\,$\rm km\ s^{-1}Mpc^{-1}$ and the SHoES value of $74.0\pm1.4$\,$\rm km\ s^{-1}Mpc^{-1}$ \citep{Riess2019}, are both within 1$\sigma$, see Fig.\,\ref{Fig:distance}, bottom panel, and Fig.\,\ref{Fig:H0_hist}, top panel.
+The \textit{Planck} estimate of $67.4\pm{0.5}$\,$\rm km\ s^{-1}Mpc^{-1}$ \citep{Planck2020} and the SHoES value of $74.0\pm1.4$\,$\rm km\ s^{-1}Mpc^{-1}$ \citep{Riess2019}, are both within 1$\sigma$, see Fig.\,\ref{Fig:distance}, bottom panel, and Fig.\,\ref{Fig:H0_hist}, top panel.
 This result is in agreement also with other works, like \citet{hotokezaka2018}, who use the posteriors from GW, and fit the afterglow flux and the centroid motion, finding ${H}_{0}=68.9^{+4.7}_{-4.6} \ \rm km\ s^{-1}Mpc^{-1}$. \cite{Palmese2023} use the same model as \citet{Wang2023} (hydrodynamic simulations), and use a prior on the jet break Lorentz factor from the centroid measurements, which acts also on the jet opening angle and on the viewing angle.
 They find ${H}_{0}=75.46^{+5.34}_{-5.39} \ \rm km\ s^{-1}Mpc^{-1}$.
 Leaving the Lorentz factor free leads to an opening angle of around 7 deg, which is instead consistent with our GW+AG results for $\theta_c$.

-Our values of $\theta_v$ and $\theta_c$ from the GW+AG+C fit are in agreement with other works that included the centroid motion in their analysis. \cite{Ghirlanda2019} predicts $\theta_c = 3.1\pm1$ deg, with a viewing angle of about 15 deg, while \cite{Mooley2018, Mooley2022} an opening angle of $<5$ deg, and a viewing angle $<24$ deg.
+Our values of $\theta_v$ and $\theta_c$ from the GW+AG+C fit are in agreement with other works that included the centroid motion in their analysis. \cite{Ghirlanda2019} predicts $\theta_c = 3.1\pm1$ deg, with a viewing angle of about 15 deg, \cite{Mooley2018, Mooley2022} an opening angle of $<5$ deg, and a viewing angle $<24$ deg, while \citet{Ren2020} find $\theta_c = 3.1$ deg and $\theta_v = 17.4$ deg.